-Travel Around the World Cost Explained
+Ride Around the World: Cost Explained

 Let’s unpack this further: if you currently spend around $3,000 a month on your living expenses, this is what you’ll be spending on the road.
 When you leave for long-term travel, chances are, you will terminate your rent back home or rent out your home for some additional income while you travel.
 You’ll put your car in storage or sell it.
 You won’t have utilities any longer, your shopping budget will shrink significantly – after all, there’s only so much you can pack on the bike – and your entertainment priorities may change as you travel.

 Now, your main expenses will be food, fuel, accommodation, travel and motorcycle insurance, and bike shipping.